Who We Are

-ESMC’s Scope 3 assets can be used in corporate supply chain reporting.
-Scope 3 assets are not tradeable, cannot be carried over for reporting in a different year, and do not serve as an offset in the same way as ecosystem service assets do in the Scope 1 market.
-Instead, they represent environmental improvements associated with the supply chains of companies within the food, agriculture, and beverage sector.
-Benefits to Scope 3 assets include the ability for multiple companies to co-finance and co-claim these improvements to their shared supply chains.
+ESMC’s Scope 3 impact units can be used in corporate supply chain reporting.
+They represent environmental improvements associated with the supply chains of companies within the food, agriculture, and beverage sector.
+Benefits to Scope 3 impact units include the ability for multiple companies to co-finance and co-claim these improvements to their shared supply chains.

-Food and beverage processors, manufacturers and retailers will be the primary buyers of ESMC Scope 3 assets.
-ESMC’s market provides corporate partners and buyers with certified outcomes to meet their own commitments toward carbon neutrality or net-zero carbon goals, commitments to reduce environmental footprints, and efforts to contribute to global Sustainable Development Goals 2030 impacts.
+Food and beverage processors, manufacturers and retailers are the primary buyers of ESMC Scope 3 impact units.
+Eco-Harvest provides corporate partners and buyers with certified outcomes to meet their own commitments toward carbon neutrality or net-zero carbon goals, commitments to reduce environmental footprints, and efforts to contribute to global Sustainable Development Goals 2030 impacts.

-ESMC’s market is slated for launch in 2022.
-Farmers and ranchers in approved ESMC regions can enroll in projects and begin generating ecosystem service assets.
-Those producers currently enrolled in ESMC pilot projects will be able to rollover into market launch.
-Enrollment will occur through ESMC’s online Producer Portal, where producers will create a secure account and identify fields for enrollment.
-ESMC-trained soil samplers will then collect samples from the enrolled fields and send them to an accredited laboratory for analysis of soil organic carbon, bulk density, pH, and phosphorus.
+ESMC’s market and pilot program, Eco-Harvest, launched in May 2022.
+Farmers and ranchers in approved ESMC regions can enroll in projects and begin generating ecosystem service impact units.
+Enrollment occurs through ESMC’s online Producer Portal, where producers create a secure account and identify fields for enrollment.
+ESMC-approved soil samplers then collect samples from enrolled fields and send them to an accredited laboratory for analysis of soil organic carbon, bulk density, pH, and phosphorus.
 Required information about a producer’s operations and conservation practices can be imported from other 3rd party platforms or entered directly by the producer or an assigned advisor.
 Producers may also be selected for on-site verification of the agricultural stewardship practices by ESMC-trained verifiers.

-Farmers and ranchers do not need to enroll all their land; they can enroll as few or many eligible acres under management as they like.
-ESMC will quantify the environmental outcomes and then generate, verify, and register the assets – tons of soil carbon sequestered, tons of reduced CO2 equivalent, tons of reduced sediment loss, and pounds of reduced phosphorus or nitrogen losses.
+Farmers and ranchers do not need to enroll all their land in Eco-Harvest; they can enroll as few or as many eligible acres under their management as they like.
+ESMC quantifies the environmental outcomes and then generates, verifies, and registers the credits – tons of soil carbon sequestered, tons of reduced CO2 equivalent, tons of reduced sediment loss, and pounds of reduced phosphorus or nitrogen losses.

-ESMC will arrange sale of producer’s assets.
-Buyers will then purchase the assets through ESMC’s marketplace, while ESMC deducts a cost-recovery fee for its role in generating the assets.
-Farmers and ranchers will be paid for producing these ecosystem services via their agricultural stewardship practices.
-Timing and frequency of payments will depend on the asset or credit types.
+ESMC arranges for the sale of producer’s impact units.
+Buyers purchase the impact units through Eco-Harvest, and ESMC deducts a cost-recovery fee for its role in generating the impact units.
+Farmers and ranchers are paid for producing these ecosystem services via their agricultural stewardship practices.
+Timing and frequency of payments depends on the impact unit types.

 ESMC will issue payments annually based on market prices.
-Producers participating in the Eco-Harvest market program will enroll for a 10-year payment period, with payments beginning in the year after the assets are generated.
+Producers participating in the Eco-Harvest market program will enroll for a 5-year payment period, with payments beginning in the year after the credits are generated.
 As an example, growers who enroll in 2023 will receive their first payments in early 2024, following the conclusion of the growing season.
 Producers participating in an Eco-Harvest pilot project will have the option of rolling their enrolled fields over into a scaled market project at the end of the 1–2-year pilot, after the identified research questions have been answered and market readiness criteria are achieved.

-Buyers will arrange individual contracts with sellers, or assets may be sold in auctions.
+Buyers will arrange individual contracts with sellers, or impact units may be sold in auctions.
 Some ecosystem services, such as water quality improvements, benefit specific local or regional contexts and communities, so the price will be determined by those localized stakeholders and buyers.
 Carbon and greenhouse gas markets, on the other hand, are not place-based; their price will be subject to broader market rates, and the pool of interested buyers will be much larger.
 ESMC uses a price floor of $15/metric tonne CO2e that producers must be notified of if buyer demand does not reach that level.

 ESMC will publish its fees to buyers and sellers.
 All fees will be deducted from transactions themselves.